preich-work/preich-work/README.md

 - 👋 Hi, I’m @preich-work
-- 👀 I’m interested in learning to build web sites.
+- 👀 I’m interested in using my tech skills to help others.
-- 🌱 I’m currently learning how to become a Web Developer.
-I know HTML5.
+- 🌱 I'm a Web Developer and love to practice my skills.
 - 💞️ I’m looking to collaborate on Websites
-- 📫 How to reach me email me at preich_work@yahoo.com
+- 📫 You can reach via email at preich_work@yahoo.com

 <!---
 preich-work/preich-work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.